Gerald Hamilton

-Gerald Bernard Francis Hamilton (1 November 1890 – 9 June 1970) was a British memoirist, critic and internationalist known as "the wickedest man in Europe".
+Gerald Bernard Francis Hamilton (né Souter; 1 November 1890 – 9 June 1970) was a British memoirist, critic and internationalist known as "the wickedest man in Europe".
 Hamilton counted among his friends Winston Churchill, Robin Maugham, Tallulah Bankhead and Christopher Isherwood, who wrote of Hamilton's remarkable personality and frequently shady dealings in his literary memoir Christopher and His Kind.

 Early life

 Born Gerald Frank Hamilton Souter in Shanghai on 1 November 1890, he was educated at Lambrook preparatory and Rugby School in England.
 Hamilton's father, Frank Thomas Edward Souter (1863–1941), was a businessman of Scottish descent with commercial interests in China, and his mother, Edith Minnie, née Holliday (1860–1890), was English.
-Hamilton converted to Roman Catholicism.
+During two years working in China, Souter fell ill with dysentery and was cared for by a Catholic nurse, which he said inspired him to convert to Catholicism.
+His conversion caused his father to disown him; as a result, he changed his surname from Souter to Hamilton.
 He hinted that his lineage was "faintly ducal", but it is unknown if he was directly related to anyone with a title.
 According to Anthony Powell, all that had to be done to disprove that claim was to look up his named father and grandfather, who were not to be found in any title registry.

-World War I
+World Wars

 Hamilton was interned in the United Kingdom during the First World War because, he claimed, of his association with Roger Casement, the Irish nationalist later executed for treason.
 Hamilton's own homosexuality was only a thinly veiled secret.
 Winston Churchill had the Communist-sympathising Hamilton temporarily interned during the Second World War because of his vocal opposition to the conflict.